GetStream/stream-chat-android/docusaurus/docs/Android/01-basics/02-dependencies.md

 ### Compose UI Components

-To use the Compose UI components instead, add the following dependency:
+To use the [Compose UI Components](../04-compose/01-overview.md) instead, add the following dependency:

 ```groovy
 dependencies {